 Read the article here

 This comment piece in the Guardian sparks debate in the discussion of “Bag for Life” and whether the bags really are for ‘life’.
 Our article became one of the most read pieces in the Guardian, and was a hotly debated topic.
 Many reader commented on how the need for bags for life to be propped up on the agenda was crucial to reducing single-use plastic bag usage.

 BBC Radio 2 Jeremy Vine show

-Supreme Creations was invited onto the Radio 2 show presented by Jeremy Vine in a topical discussion about bags for life.
+Supreme Creations speak out on the Radio 2 show presented by Jeremy Vine in a topical discussion about bags for life.
 Callers into the show gave insightful comments about how they use their cotton bags and canvas bags.
 The main theme of the show was the reusability of these bags, their usefulness and how often people actually reuse their “bags for life”.